 Installation of OLED Plate

-Addition of OLED plate is excellent in GTek Paintball Gun, makes it a useful choice among paintball pro players.
+The addition of the OLED plate is excellent in GTek Paintball Gun, makes it a useful choice among paintball pro players.
 Using an OLED board makes it much easier to change settings and check the battery level as well.
-The paintball gun OLED table over $700 is practically essential at the moment.
-GTek and Etek 5; upgraded to OLED screens, but with a $100 update.
-However, the price of weapons is only $ 550, or a bit more.

 Apart from high performing functions, the advancement of features with low-key sounds makes it rightful paintball gear.
 As it a quite Planet Eclipse gaming gun that offers quietness while you target from a hidden area.
 This automatically makes the paintball gaming experience better and adventurous.